The previous chapter may be found here.

 a highlands called Uncompahgria, stretching in a great arc from

-western Colorado down to roughly the area between present-day
+western Colorado down to roughly the area just east of Santa Fe.
+A

 The collision also produced a brief lowering of sea levels that